 Delphi 15-31 July 2019

 The National Theatre’s of Greece Forth International Workshop of Ancient Drama will be held at Delphi from 15 to 31 July 2019 in collaboration with the European Cultural Centre of Delphi.
-The Workshop will run artists from the University of Yale (U.S.A.) and Thodoris Abazis, Deputy Artistic Director of the National Theatre of Greece.
+The Workshop will run artists from the University of Yale (U.S.A.) and Thodoris Abazis, director and composer.

 The aim of the Workshop is the study and dissemination of ancient drama, providing specialist knowledge to theatre professionals who wish to equip themselves with additional practice-based tools designed to be relevant to their work as well as enhancing global dialogue and reflection on ancient drama and its modern recruitment and stage approach.

 The workshop is intended for young theatre professionals from Greece and abroad, including actors, directors, set designers, costume designers, choreographers and other theatre creatives, who want to deepen their study of ancient drama through in-depth focus with a practical foundation, while at the same time having the opportunity to work and live together, sharing their experiences, knowledge and skills in a creative environment.

 This year’s workshop, run by the professors of Yale University Toni Dorfman (director) and Ellen McLaughlin (Playwright and Actor), the graduate and collaborator of Yale Shadi Ghaheri (iranian Director and Choreographer based in New York) and Thodoris Abazis (Director and Composer).